Tenants doing it tough

 - the price you pay for the property (potentially).

-Excessive mould as a result of structural issues or broken elements on a stove top are common and recurring issues where tenants should be entitled to repairs, says Bennett.
+Excessive mould as a result of structural issues or broken elements on a stove top are common and non-urgent issues where tenants should be entitled to repairs, according to the Tenants' Union of Victoria.

 It seems tenants are often too scared to ask for repairs for fear of being kicked out.
-The Tenants' Union of NSW's survey found 77% of respondents have put up with a problem because they were worried about adverse consequences if they asked to get it fixed.
+A survey by the Tenants' Union of NSW in 2014 found 77% of respondents had put up with a problem because they were worried about adverse consequences if they asked to get it fixed.

 It's essentially pointless to provide protections for tenants if they're too afraid to assert them for fear of retaliation from their landlord.
+If you're on a fixed-term agreement a landlord can't kick you out for no reason; however, for those renters on a periodic lease it tends to be a different story.
+In most states and territories (with the exception of the ACT and Tasmania), provided you're given the correct notice period, a tenant on a periodic lease can be given a 'no grounds' eviction notice.
 Research from the Tenants' Union of Queensland in 2012 found no-grounds evictions were the most common form of eviction, and in many of these cases tenants felt they were a means of retaliation.

-Thankfully, most states and territories provide some sort of protection against retaliatory evictions.
-In a recent case, three tenants on the NSW Central Coast had each written to their estate agent requesting a review of rent increases that were for varying amounts up to $130.
+Thankfully, some states and territories provide some sort of protection against retaliatory evictions or at least enable you to challenge the reason for a termination decision.
+In a case back in 2014, three tenants on the NSW Central Coast had each written to their estate agent requesting a review of rent increases that were for varying amounts up to $130.
 Two days later, the tenants each received no-grounds eviction notices.
 The Central Coast Tenants' Advice and Advocacy Service (CCTAAS) helped the tenants apply for orders deeming the rent increase excessive, and that the eviction notice was retaliatory.

 "The matter was settled before it reached the tribunal, with the notice of terminations not being acted on and the rent increases being reviewed to a more reasonable increase," says Sidonie Gnauck from CCTAAS.